belgif/thematic/URI/iceg_uri_standard_draft.md

 ### Resource

-The term ‘resource’ was first introduced to refer to specialized pages and content within a website ([URL](#URL)), more specifically to the destinations of URLs (e.g. the contact page on a website), but later o, the definition was expanded to cover everything to which a URI can refer to (e.g. the address with the geolocation in Google Maps from the same contact page).
+The term ‘resource’ was first introduced to refer to specialized pages and content within a website ([URL](#URL)), more specifically to the destinations of URLs (e.g. the contact page on a website), but later on, the definition was expanded to cover everything to which a URI can refer to (e.g. the address with the geolocation in Google Maps from the same contact page).

 Two groups of resources are distinguished: information resources and non-information resources.